Babithakumari/100-days-of-code/r1-log.md

 #### DSA
 - Search in rotated sorted array: Based on binary search
 - Count of smaller numbers after self : Based on BST
+- Maximum units on a truck : used greedy approach

 day27 of #CrackYourInternship